-The main reason why so many wannabe meatheads, bodybuilders and physique athletes follow this once-a-week body part split is because of this ingrained worry about over-training.
+One of the main reasons that so many wannabe meatheads, bodybuilders and physique athletes follow this once-a-week body part split is because of an ingrained worry and fear of over-training.

-Over-training comes about due to a multitude of factors however.
-Training frequency does come into play, but then so does intensity, volume – and far more importantly – injury, illness, and stresses outside of the gym.
-In fact, how often you train each muscle actually comes much further down the spectrum in terms of what’s most likely to bring on over-training syndrome and muscle loss.
+While over-training can come about due to a multitude of factors, training frequency is merely one of them - intensity, volume, stress, injury, illness etc can all come into play as well.
+In fact, how often you train each muscle actually comes much further down the spectrum in terms of what's most likely to bring on over-training syndrome and muscle loss.

 First up, the pros you see on stage, are - how shall we say - chemically assisted.

-Essentially, they use anabolics to improve rest and recovery, boost muscle protein synthesis, and can get away with one “balls to the wall” workout on each muscle every week.
+Essentially, they use anabolic steroids to improve rest and recovery, boost muscle protein synthesis, and can get away with one "balls to the wall" workout on each muscle every week.

-As a natural trainer, hitting each muscle twice a week (or potentially even more often) will always be superior.
+As a natural trainer, hitting each muscle twice a week (or potentially even more often) will always be superior, and here's why: